 Catalina Bay Farmers’ Market

-Hudson Bay Road Extension | Hobsonville
+Hudson Bay Road Extension, Hobsonville, Auckland

 Head out to Hobsonville Point for the weekend markets at Catalina Bay.
 An indoor and outdoor market by the water with live music and local stall holders including flavoursome veggies from Beyond Organics (closed-loop, zero waste market gardeners) and gorgeous flower arrangements and plants from Art Fleur.
 You can also get your fresh kaimoana from North Harbour Fish Market—lime and coconut snapper ceviche, anyone?

-When: Saturdays & Sundays, 8.30am-2pm
+When: Saturdays & Sundays 8.30am-2pm

-The Parnell Markets at Buono Parnell
+The Parnell Markets At Buono Parnell

-69 Saint Georges Bay Road | Parnell Quarter
+69 Saint Georges Bay Road, Parnell, Auckland

 Image credit: Medi Deli Market's Olives at The Parnell Markets | Instagram